tonishka/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Reache is a desktop app that helps busy working professionals manage their large list of contacts by providing an easy-to-use interface to store contacts and organize meetings.
+Reache is especially suited for professionals who would like to optimize their contact management by using a Command Line Interface (CLI).

-* Table of Contents
+## Table of Contents
-{:toc}
+- Quick Start
+- Features
+   - Managing Contacts
+   - Finding Contacts
+   - Editing Information
+   - Viewing Help
+   - Exiting the program

 --------------------------------------------------------------------------------------------------------------------